Christopher Chope

-Sir Christopher Robert Chope OBE (born 19 May 1947) is a British barrister and politician who has served as the Member of Parliament (MP) for Christchurch in Dorset since 1997.
+Sir Christopher Robert Chope OBE (born 19 May 1947) is a British politician and former barrister who has served as the Member of Parliament (MP) for Christchurch in Dorset since 1997.
 A member of the Conservative Party, he was first elected in 1983 for Southampton Itchen, but lost this seat in 1992 to Labour.
 He returned to Parliament in 1997 and has remained an MP ever since.
-A Brexit advocate, Chope has been supportive of Leave Means Leave, a Eurosceptic pressure group.